-Kids with a flu-like illness may have a fever, cough, sore throat, headache, body aches, and other symptoms.
-It is caused by a virus (a type of germ).
-It’s called “flu-like” because its symptoms are similar to those of influenza (“the flu”), but may not be caused by the same virus.
+Kids with a flu-like illness may have a fever, a cough, a sore throat, a headache, body aches, and other symptoms.
+The illness is caused by a virus (a type of germ).
+It's called "flu-like" because its symptoms are similar to those of influenza ("the flu"), but it may not be caused by the same virus.

 Most kids and teens with a flu-like illness feel better within 1 to 2 weeks.